paritytech/polkadot-stps/docs/methodology.md

 - building the parachain collator.
 - ToDo: feeding the correct kubernetes parameters to `zombienet-linux`.

-Being a container-based technology, Kubernetes introduces a networking overhead that should be taken into account into the interpretation of the results.
+Being a container-based technology, Kubernetes introduces a performance overhead that should be taken into account into the interpretation of the results.

 # Ecosystem Performance